hoffmannjacoba/discography-ranker/README.md

 * /saves
 * /backups

-The results directory stores text files which display current rankings to the user.
+The results directory stores text files which display rankings to the user.

 The saves directory stores text files which store rankings for future program use.
 This aims to avoid reranking previously ranked songs when adding new songs to the ranking.